iheidari/sync-player-server/DEPLOYMENT.md

-# Deployment Guide - Render
+# Deployment Guide - Vercel

-This guide will help you deploy your Socket.IO server to Render.
+This guide will help you deploy your Socket.IO server to Vercel.

-## 🚀 Deploy to Render
+## 🚀 Deploy to Vercel

 ### Prerequisites